BarnettZhang/Method_Naming_for_Python/README.md

 ## Known Issues

-The maximum length of the selected text is set to be 1000 characters.
+- The maximum length of the selected text is set to be 1000 characters.
 Any input which is longer than that will be capped at 1000 characters.
+- The first time running this extension will unzip the model, which might take more time.

 ## Release Notes